alkhrom/Git-demo2/index.md

 ## Why Unicode?

-Unicode has come as a solution to the problem of how to ensure consistent display of the vast variety of symbols (e.g. alphabet letters)
+Unicode has come as a solution to the problem of how to ensure consistent display of the vast variety of symbols, e.g. alphabet letters from different languages not to mention  special characters,
 > Of course, if the entire Globe spoken English, and if emoji had never existed, and if ...and if ...,  there would have never been a need for anything else but the good old ASCII.